eedorenko/missionedge-plat-control-plane-seed/README.md

 ### Register Application(s)

-Add an `ApplicationDeployment` file that points to the application's `app.yaml` file found in one of the application seed repos.
+Add an `ApplicationDeployment` file that points to the application's `app.yaml` file found in one of the application repos (generated from one of the seeds below).

  Repository | Location
 -|-